jloan/e101v1/_posts/2020-01-08-blog-project.md

 ### DUE Friday [Jan.
 17]

 * At 3 new blog posts experiment with various features of the genre (multimedia writing, hyperlinking, ect.)

+## How Will This be Assessed?
+Or, how will I knowif I'm doing it right?

+For the most part this assignment will be assessed based on the labor and work you put in.
+If you complete all the components (posts, About page, experiemnets with hyperlinks and multimedia, etc.) you can expect to receive full credit for the assignment.

+Perhaps more importantly, your self-assessments and reflections will ask you to consider what blogging might teach us in relation to our course objectives.
+Things like:

+* Composing work in a variety of genres by using the writing process.
+* Applying key rhetorical concepts (writer, audience, subject, purpose, and context) in order to analyze and compose a variety of texts.
+* Analyzing texts as purposeful responses to a variety of situations and contexts as well as products of social identity (e.g., gender, ethnicity, sexuality, and social class).
+* Using rhetorically appropriate English language structures, including disciplinary conventions of syntax, grammar, punctuation, spelling voice, tone, and diction.
+* Demonstrating information competency.
+* Quote, paraphrase, cite and document sources appropriately in a consistent documentation style.